 Here’s what all the fuss is about.
 The most majestic mountains in the lower 48.
-View from the west.
+View from the east.

 I went to the Tetons for the express purpose of learning to climb, and I did so by attending the Exum Mountain Guides climbing school, shortly after I arrived.
 I had secured a job at the Jackson Lake Lodge, as the fountain runner, which would enable me to spend the whole of the summer in the Tetons.
 This was the third National Park that I would work in.
 The first two were Glacier (1957) and Lassen (1959).
 Following is a selection from the many (mostly crappy) photos I took that summer.

 I hiked to Amphitheater Lake in June, passing the partially iced-over Surprise Lake on the way.
 These photos were taken with a cheap plastic box camera I carried that summer (maybe the same camera I had at Lassen?).

 Grand Teton and Disappointment Peak, superimposed in front of it

 Mt.
 Owen and Teton Glacier moraine

 Next, I hiked up to Hanging Canyon, which contains Cube Point, Symmetry Spire, Rock of Ages and Lake of the Crags.

 Left to right: Cube Point, Ribbon Cascade (below) and Symmetry Spire

 Rock of Ages, from Ramshead Lake, with glissade tracks in the snow